awsdocs/aws-directory-service-admin-guide/doc_source/multi-region-how-it-works.md

 You can use the following AWS services with the multi\-Region replication feature\.
 + Amazon EC2
-+ Amazon FSx for Windows File Server
++ FSx for Windows File Server
 + Amazon RDS for SQL Server
 + Amazon RDS for Oracle
 + Amazon RDS for MySQL